-There is so much amazing food to be had in Bangkok that this list of 12 barely scratches the surface.
+There is so much amazing food in Bangkok that this list of twelve barely scratches the surface.
 But I do hope it gives you a few ideas and points you in the right direction.

 Many of these food recommendations came from Mark Wiens of eatingthaifood.com.
 Mark’s the man when it comes to Thai food in Bangkok so many thanks to him for these awesome food recommendations.